Skip to main content

 Clothes dryers

-• Clothes dryers need to comply with Minimum Energy Performance Standards.
+• comply with Minimum Energy Performance Standards.

 The Energy Rating Label